 Although the process may seem lengthy, it is extremely important when considering the safety and welfare of PK-12 school children.
 Schools and districts take clearance policies very seriously.
 A candidate may not enter a PK-12 building for purposes of conducting a field experience without the proper clearance information.

-Please submit all clearance items electronically via StuTeach@drexel.edu with the subject heading: "Clearance Submission" followed by your full name.
+Please submit all clearance items electronically via with the subject SOEclearances@drexel.edu heading: "Clearance Submission" followed by your full name.

 Specifically, students conducting field experiences within PA State borders are required to obtain and submit: